Bigyuun/ecat_control_ws/README.md

 ```
 #### Check Point
 This Recording data can extract actual pos/vel/tor.
 So if you want another data type, you can modify yourself in "data_extract_node.cpp"

-##### Note that, two launch files are provided.
-In launch_all_nodes.py file, state transitions are requested by pressing buttons in GUI node, and Safety Node changes state for the EtherCAT node.
-In other launch file, ethercat_nodes_launch.py file, state transitions directly triggered in the python script, and in the current version, it brings the EtherCAT node to the active state.